chema/blog/content/fixed/about.md

 I spent my early adulthood around the Léman, including too many years studying at the [Swiss Federal Institute of Technology in Lausanne (EPFL)](https://www.epfl.ch/en/), programming environmental management software and doing media activism as an independent journalist with Indymedia.

 These days I work as a labor organizer, walk [Luna](https://social.sanfranciscan.org/@luna) around the Embarcadero, camp up and down California when I can, and dive into geeky projects when I can't.
-My tech teeth were cut on Pascal, K&R C, and VAX/VMS—pre-Eternal September.
-These days, I still code what I need like I make pancakes: from scratch, with a predilection for a nimble ANSI C stack using OSS libraries.
+My tech teeth were cut on K&R C and VAX/VMS.
+These days, I still code what I need like I make pancakes: from scratch, with a predilection for a nimble ANSI C stack.

 ### Organizing and Service